ScriabinOp8No12/Go-puzzles-website/README.md

 - `GET /api/sgfs`: Get all SGFs of the current user (format like go4go.net)
 - `POST /api/sgfs`: Upload new SGFs to the current user's SGF table
-- `PATCH /api/sgfs/:sgf_id`: Edit the SGF name, player names, or player ranks
+- `PUT /api/sgfs/:sgf_id`: Edit the SGF name, player names, or player ranks
 - `POST /api/sgfs/:sgf_id/puzzles`: Create a new puzzle from the user's SGF (either manually or from AI's suggestion).
 Difficulty is calculated by taking the average of the two ranks of the players that played the game, then converting that Go rank